jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 means everything is good with the request package, so the recipient can reply with the requested information.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-"A status code of 304 'Not Modified' means the request package is for the same resource and that resource hasn't changed since it was last sent to the requester.
+"A status code of 304 'Not Modified' means the request package is for a resource that the requester already received before and that the resource hasn't changed since it was last sent.
 This allows the recipient to avoid resending the message body and to respond more quickly to the requester.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "A status code of 404 'Not Found' indicates that the recipient does not have the requested resource, so they cannot fulfill the request.
 In fact, any status code